Shirakoya Okuma: Resolution

 Director of general Shōzaburō, who failed oversight of one's family and employee and caused disturbance to the public, and Yokoyama Genshu, engaged in a plot in the dark were sentenced banishment from Edo.
 Kiku was sentenced to death.
-Hisa was paraded through town and humiliated, she was then was mounted to the scaffold for the crime of abetting Chūhachi and Kuma's adultery.
+Hisa was paraded through town and humiliated, she was then mounted to the scaffold for the crime of abetting Chūhachi and Kuma's adultery.
 Chūhachi was also paraded through town and humiliated, he was then mounted to the scaffold for the crime of being an accessory.
 Kuma was paraded through town and humiliated, she was then mounted to the scaffold for adultery and attempted murder.
 Before marriage, Kuma was widely known and acknowledged as a beautiful girl, during the parade, people gathered in an effort to catch a glimpse of the wicked woman in the area along a road.

 It is said that Kuma was forced to ride bareback wearing a dressed yellow eight length (黄八丈, kihachijō) short-sleeved kimono, which was very expensive at the time.
 She wore white underclothes and middleclothes, with a crystal bardroll around her neck.